LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    #myPOP->close

-Each downloaded message can be processed using the techniques described in the section on :ref:`email parsing <retrieving-email-parsing>` or can be stored in a database.
+Each downloaded message can be processed using the techniques described in the section :ref:`retrieving-email-parsing` or can be stored in a database.

 Leave Mail on Server and Only Download New Messages